A 100th birthday is a celebratory achievement for not only the centenarian but also for their family, the multiple generations who love them.

 Here are some ideas to make your loved one’s 100th birthday even more special.

-100th Birthday Gift Ideas for Mom or Grandma
+100th Birthday Gift Ideas for a Parent or Grandparent

-Whether your Mom or your Grandma is turning 100, you can count on these gifts as great starting ideas.
-Make sure to personalize them to her tastes.
+Whether your parent or grandparent is turning 100, you can count on these gifts as great starting ideas.
+Make sure to personalize them to their tastes.

 Cute and comfortable slippers

 Keeping your feet comfortable is a pastime that defies age-groups.
-If you have a stylish 100-year-old Mom or Grandma, gift her some great new footwear.
+If you have a stylish 100-year-old relative, gift her some great new footwear.
 Focus on substance too.
-Find something with a soft lining, memory foam, and plenty of grip for the floor.
+Find something with a soft lining, memory foam, and plenty of grip for the floor, like this pair of slippers from Amazon.

 A pattern book or how-to books for hobbies

-Does your Mom or Grandma like crocheting, needlework, gardening, or another hobby?
+Does your loved one like crocheting, needlework, gardening, or another hobby?
 A new book of patterns or craft ideas can be a fun gift idea, especially if you agree to do a shopping trip together for materials.
 Or if you can use the project as a chance to spend time together.

 Art that contains 100 items, like 100 pennies

-If you want to create something beautiful for your Mom or Grandma, consider a piece of art that incorporates 100 of something: 100 small photos, 100 pennies, 100 pieces of colored glass.
+If you want to create something beautiful for your parent or grandparent, consider a piece of art that incorporates 100 of something: 100 small photos, 100 pennies, 100 pieces of colored glass.
 Placing a fun design of these items in a shadow box or frame makes for a meaningful and pretty artwork.

 Pampering skin care lotion

-Keeping your skin soft and smelling nice is a great way to give a simple but useful gift to your Mom or Grandma.
-Many 100-year-olds appreciate gifts that are consumable, like lotions, which they can throw away when they’re done with them.
+Keeping your skin soft and smelling nice is a great way to give a simple but useful gift to your loved one.
+Many 100-year-olds appreciate gifts that are consumable, like luxurious lotion, which they can throw away when they’re done with them.

 Spa gift certificate

-If your Mom or Grandma loves a day of pampering, consider a day of gentle face masks or relaxing massages together.
-Mom will love time with you, and the comfort her muscles and skin feel after they’re relaxed and rejuvenated.
+If your birthday celebrant loves a day of pampering, consider a spa gift certificate for a day of gentle face masks or relaxing massages together.
+They will love time with you, and the comfort their muscles and skin feel after they’re relaxed and rejuvenated.

 A photo album or photo book with funny captions

-Make Dad or Grandpa laugh by putting together a book that offers pictures of those he loves with funny captions that remind him of the good times.
+Make your parent or grandparent laugh by putting together a book that offers pictures of those they love with funny captions that remind them of the good times.

 A heated or weighted blanket